kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - ❌ Get [Keep Track of My Games](http://ktomg.com) to make a profit
   - Still no dice yet, I focused on starting a community with Discord integration in 2020
 - ❌  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
   - LGTU has not made a _profit_ but it has earned _revenue_ which is still an impressive feat for a 1-year old blog!
-It earned
+It earned exactly $16 but there is still earnings yet to be paid out that bring it into the $20-30 range.
+That's **almost** profitable 😂
 - 💰 Passive and 1099 income should cover 10% of our annual expenses
 - 💵 Maintain a 40% annual savings rate